JulienRouse/cl-markov/README.markdown

-This is a text generator, using  Markov chain.
+cl-markov is a text generator using Markov chain and written in Common Lisp.

 Idea come from [here](http://www.cs.princeton.edu/courses/archive/fall08/cos226/assignments/model.html)